audrey's rtl-sdr fun

 Tried to get some signals only to find out that the dongle antenna is weak as shiiii.

-I didn't want to spend another $20-30 bucks and wait another week to get one, so I decided to see what I could DIY with what I could scavenger
+I didn't want to spend another $20-30 bucks and wait another week to get one, so I decided to see what I could DIY with what I could scavenge

 for free around campus.

-down to dipole antenna length for a 100MHz signal (0.25 * [3e8/100e6]), stripped the ends of each, and poked on end into the centre hole on the dongle
+down to dipole antenna length for a 100MHz signal (0.25 * [3e8/100e6]) and stripped the ends of each.
+One wire got poked into the centre hole on the dongle

-SMA connector with some solidcore wire to help, and wrapped the other end around the SMA connector outer shield.
+SMA connector with some solidcore wire to help, and I wrapped the other around the SMA connector outer shield.

 With this setup, I was able to pick up some local radio stations in the 95-105 MHz range! very exciting B-).

-I also discovered I don't need the ground connection (the speaker wrapped around the SMA outer shield).
+I also discovered I don't need the ground connection (the wire wrapped around the SMA outer shield).
 Maybe because radio FM signals are so strong?